ibm-cloud-docs/vpc/file_storage_vpc_manage.md

 {:cli: .ph data-hd-interface='cli'}
 {:api: .ph data-hd-interface='api'}

-# Managing file shares (beta)
+# Managing file shares
 {: #file-storage-managing}

 Manage file shares you've created.
-For this Beta release, you can rename a file share, delete a file share, add mount targets to a file share, mount and unmount a file share from virtual server instances, rename a mount target and, delete a mount target.
+For this release, you can rename a file share, delete a file share, add mount targets to a file share, mount and unmount a file share from virtual server instances, rename a mount target and, delete a mount target.
 {:shortdesc}

-This service is available only to accounts with a special approval to preview this beta feature.
+File Storage for VPC is available to customers with special approval to preview this service in the Washington, Dallas, and Frankfurt regions.
+Contact your IBM Sales representative if you are interested in getting access.
-{:beta}
+{:note}

 ## Use the UI to manage file shares and mount points
 {: #file-storage-manage-ui}